 You will need to complete a Motorcycle Learnerís Permit Application (Form DL-5).
 This form, along with the $10.00 fee, will need to be taken to a PennDOT Driverís License Center for processing.
 At the license center you will be given a vision screening and a motorcycle knowledge test.
 Upon passing the tests, your application will be processed and you will be given a motorcycle learnerís permit valid for one year.

-Please Note: If you are under age 18 Ė You must practice on a learnerís permit for at least 6 months and complete 50 hours of practical driving experience for each class of license prior to your 18th birthday.
-After completing this requirement, you may test for your motorcycle license at either a Driverís License Center or through the PAMSP.
+Please Note: If you are under age 18 Ė You must practice on a learnerís permit for at least 6 months and complete 65 hours of practical driving experience for each class of license prior to your 18th birthday.
+Additionally, you must take and pass the Pennsylvania Motorcycle Safety Program Basic Rider Course.
+After completing these requirements, you may test for your motorcycle license at either a Driverís License Center or through the PAMSP.

 You must complete Form DL-5 ďMotorcycle Learnerís Permit ApplicationĒ again and submit the $10 fee.